Airyzz/BlenderAssetScraper/README.md

 ## Supported libraries:
 [ambientCG.com](https://ambientcg.com/) [(Support Here)](https://www.patreon.com/ambientCG)

-(If you have other library requests, feel free to open an issue)
+If you have other library requests, feel free to open an issue.
+(The site must have a public api)

 ## How to use:
 - Download and open the .blend file from this repo.